 Music Education Major

-Music Education is the largest music degree program at North Central College, with approximately 50 majors.
+A typical student will need 145-151 total credit hours to complete this degree.
+Music Education is the largest music degree program at North Central College, with approximately 60 majors.
 Students in Music Education complete core music requirements in theory/musicianship, music literature/history, conducting, methods/pedagogy, and private study/ensembles, along with a comprehensive set of courses and clinical experiences in education.
-Music Education majors also have numerous opportunities for leadership through the student chapters of MENC (the field's leading professional organization) and ACDA (American Choral Directors Association), and in ensembles, productions, and special programs.
+Music Education majors also have numerous opportunities for leadership through the student chapters of NAfME (the field's leading professional organization) and ACDA (American Choral Directors Association), and in ensembles, productions, and special programs.

 1. Music Requirements: